Thousands turn out to bid farewell to Greece’s former king

 When the dictatorship collapsed in July 1974, Constantine was eager to return to Greece, but was advised against it by veteran politician Constantine Karamanlis, who returned from exile to head a civilian government.

-After his win in a November election, Karamanlis called for a plebiscite on the monarchy.
+After winning a November election that year, Karamanlis called for a plebiscite on the monarchy.
 Constantine wasn’t allowed to return to campaign, but the result was widely accepted: 69.2% voted in favor of a republic.

-To his final days, Constantine, while accepting that Greece was now a republic, continued to style himself king of Greece and his children as princes and princesses.
-For most of his years in exile he lived in London and was said to be especially close to his second cousin, now King Charles III.

-There have been no significant opinion polls measuring possible support for the former king since the monarchy was abolished, and public discourse in Greece tends to be significantly negative concerning the monarchy.
+There have been no opinion polls measuring possible support for the former king since the monarchy was abolished.
+Public discourse in Greece tends to be significantly negative concerning the monarchy.

-The prevailing judgment on Constantine “is not exactly unfair, it is one-dimensional,” Diamantopoulos said.

-Constantine’s “mistakes were glaring, and they were significant in delegitimizing and undermining smooth political life, especially in how he handled the resignation of (then Prime Minister) George Papandreou,” Diamantopoulos said.
-“But a discourse that was politically dominant and not altruistic came to treat him negatively for everything, without any reference to the positive contributions he made.”

-The size of the crowd waiting patiently for hours in Athens to pay their final respects suggested Constantine as a person was still much loved by a segment of society.
+The number of people waiting patiently for hours in Athens to pay their final respects suggested Constantine was still much loved by a segment of society.

 “He is a former high-level official to whom we should certainly show the necessary honors, a person who is serious, who is noble, who is decent,” said lawyer Giannis Katsiavos, who was among the crowd.
 “We will remember him forever.”